klamma/ar-for-eu-book/_pages/chapters/performance_profiling.md

 #### Accessing the Device Portal

-To access the Device Portal, both the device that accesses the Device Portal and the HoloLens have to be connected to the same WiFi.
+To access the Device Portal, both the device that accesses the Device Portal and the HoloLens have to be connected to the same WiFi {% cite Newn17 %}.
 It is important that the WiFi's configuration has to allow connected devices to communicate with each other.
 Once both devices are connected to the same suitable network, one can enter the IP address of the HoloLens in the Web browser of the accessing device.
 The IP address can be obtained on the HoloLens by opening the network settings and by clicking the small blue link "Advanced Settings".